bachdumpling/that-sauce/tests/README.md

 # Playwright Testing Setup

-This directory contains end-to-end tests for the That Sauce creative portfolio platform, specifically focusing on the new project creation flow.
+This directory contains end-to-end tests for the That Sauce creative portfolio platform, covering both the new project creation flow and the complete onboarding experience.

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js 18+ installed
 - Project dependencies installed (`npm install`)